deadlyfingers/blog/_posts/2018-10-16-migrating-from-wordpress-to-github-pages.md

 <!--more-->

 Initially I thought about writing a custom blog web app but decided it would be better to consider existing platforms that can handle my requirements.
-Ultimately I decided to migrate my Wordpress blog to GitHub pages.
+Ultimately I decided to migrate my Wordpress blog to [GitHub Pages](https://pages.github.com/).

 Here's a bunch of things I like with GitHub Pages compared with my self-hosted Wordpress site: